Broadford Secondary College: School Houses

 Each house is led by a team of staff and senior student leaders who coordinate house events throughout the school year, including sports days, academic challenges, and cultural activities.

-Non-Official House

-In addition to the four official houses, there is a humorous, non-official house known as "House Disappointment," named after Mount Disappointment.
-This "house" is referenced by students who jokingly identify with it if they choose not to participate in sporting events, and often dress in black during sports carnivals.
-Though informal, the term reflects the playful culture and camaraderie among the student body.

 Campus

 Broadford Secondary College is located on a campus in the heart of Broadford.
-The campus features a blend of new and contemporary buildings, reflecting the school’s growth and commitment to continuous improvement.
+The campus features a blend of new and contemporary buildings.

-Key facilities on the campus include modern classrooms equipped with interactive technology, including science laboratories, art and design studios, and specialist areas for robotics and information technology.
-Dedicated classrooms for music and arts, including kiln rooms and equipment for school productions and musical events.
+Key facilities on the campus include classrooms equipped with interactive technology, including science laboratories, art and design studios, specialist areas for robotics and information technology dedicated classrooms for music and arts including kiln rooms, and equipment for school productions and musical events.

-A resource-rich library with quiet study areas and collaborative learning spaces, providing students with access to both physical and digital resources.
-The campus includes landscaped gardens and shaded outdoor areas, offering spaces for relaxation and social interaction between classes.
+The campus also contains a library with quiet study areas and collaborative learning spaces, which also provides further physical and digital resources.
+The campus is additionally decorated with landscaped gardens and shaded outdoor areas.

 Literacy Centre Upgrade

 In 2019, Broadford Secondary College underwent a significant transformation with a $4.4 million upgrade aimed at enhancing educational facilities and providing students with a modern learning environment.